Absolutely Fabulous (song)

-"Absolutely Fabulous" is a song by English synth-pop duo Pet Shop Boys, released as a single for 1994's Comic Relief under the artist name "Absolutely Fabulous"; it is based on the BBC sitcom of the same name created by Jennifer Saunders and features sound bites taken from the first series of the show.
-The single peaked at number six on the UK Singles Chart and number seven on the US Billboard Hot Dance Club Play chart.
+"Absolutely Fabulous" is a song by English synth-pop duo Pet Shop Boys, released in May 1994 by Parlophone and Spaghetti Records as a single for 1994's Comic Relief under the artist name "Absolutely Fabulous".
+The song is based on the BBC sitcom of the same name created by Jennifer Saunders and features sound bites taken from the first series of the show.
+The single peaked at number six on the UK Singles Chart and number seven on the US Billboard Dance Club Play chart.
 It was more successful in Oceania, debuting and peaking at number two in both Australia and New Zealand; in the former country, it is the band's highest-charting single, and in both, it was their last top-10 entry.
+The accompanying music video was directed by Howard Greenhalgh and Bob Spiers.